-In a forever expanding digital age, protecting our data is of vital importance.
+In an expanding digital age, protecting our data is of vital importance.

-This course is fully certified by the Government Communications Headquarters (GCHQ) and taught by leading experts in cybersecurity.
-It will equip you with the theoretical knowledge and hands-on experience necessary to pursue a successful career in cyber security.
+This course is fully certified by the NCSC.
+It will equip you with the theoretical knowledge and hands-on experience necessary to pursue a successful career in this sector.

 What you will study

-The science behind our MSc Information Security connects various disciplines, from computer science, electronic engineering and mathematics, to design and critically analyse concepts, mechanisms and technologies used in the depth and breadth cyber security.
+The science behind our Information Security MSc connects various disciplines, from computer science, mathematics and business, to design and critically analyse concepts, mechanisms and technologies used in the depth and breadth of cyber security.

-Not only will you learn the foundations of systems and information security, such as cryptography, but you'll also be educated on advanced, modern and up-to-date concepts such as the inner makings of electronic payments or distributed ledgers..
+Not only will you learn the foundations of systems and information security such as cryptography.
+You'll also be educated on advanced and state-of-the-art concepts linked to electronic payments or distributed ledgers.

 Other key facilities include:

 - Six open-access PC labs and four dedicated specialist labs

 - Specialist desktop solutions, including development software, research packages and dedicated printing